jasongitmail/super-sitemap/README.md

 table could contain multiple rows with the same params, like in the 2nd and 3rd examples.
 This will be the case for routes that show a list of items.

-Then if your result is an array of objects, convert into an array of arrays of string values:
+Then if your result is an array of objects, convert into a 2D array containing string values:

 ```js